scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 No soylent again, trying to conserve since I only have a couple bottles left.
-Ate brunch with friends and that was enough that I didn't get hungry again for the rest of the day.
+Ate brunch with friends and that was enough that I didn't get hungry again for the re st of the day.

 ### Day 243